Plugins

 Examples

-Basic custom command — print file info (any DCC):
+Basic — print file info (any DCC):

 # Print asset info to the console

-def kiosk_print_info(tile_info):
+def kiosk_print_info(file_info):

-print(f"Exporting: {file_path} from source '{source}'")
+print(f"Exporting: {file_info['file_path']} from source '{file_info['source_name']}'")

 Blender — import FBX and center at origin: